Turn dryer lint and used cooking oil into eco-friendly fire starters! This no-wax method is simple, waste-free, and ideal for quick, effective fires.

 Materials

-These simple homemade fire starters use simple materials: dryer lint and oil.
-The oil serves as the fuel and the lint as the wick.
-(You’ll also need a glass jar or another container for storing it.)
+These simple homemade fire starters use two simple materials: dryer lint and oil.
+The oil serves as the fuel, and the lint as the wick.
+(You’ll also need a glass jar or another container for storing the finished fire starter.)

 To collect dryer lint, clean it off the lint traps of your clothes dryer.
-(I store mine in a mason jar in a cupboard in my laundry room after each load of laundry until I collect enough.)
-Dryer lint is perfect for starting fires because it ignites easily, but it needs something to keep it burning: the oil.
+(I store mine in a mason jar in a cupboard in my laundry room after each load of laundry.
+I keep collecting all year so I have enough in the winter.)
+Dryer lint is great for starting fires because it ignites easily, but it needs oil, or another fuel source, to keep burning.

 Pack some dryer lint into a small glass jar.
-After adding some dryer lint, cover it in some oil.
+After adding some dryer lint, cover it with some oil.
 Add more dryer lint and press it into the oil below to help absorb it.
-Add more oil over top and continue to add layers of dryer lint and oil until you fill the jar (or until you have used up all of your materials).
+Continue layering dryer lint and oil in the jar until it’s full or until you run out of materials.

-The best way to fully saturate the lint with the oil is to press on the lint as you add each layer.
-Keep pressing until the lint is fully covered with oil.
+To thoroughly saturate the lint with oil, apply pressure as you add each layer.
+Continue pressing until the lint is completely immersed in the oil.

-Cover the jar with a lid and store it near the fireplace.
-If you store it in a cute jar on your mantle, it’s an attractive way to start fires without needing a lot of space.
+Cover the jar with a lid and keep it near the fireplace.
+Using a cute jar on your mantle is a stylish and space-saving way to store your fire starters without wasting space.

 How to use them